treeverse/lakeFS/docs/integrations/spark.md

 If you use Databricks SQL warehouse, you can take advantage of the lakeFS S3-compatible API with the S3A FileSystem.

-Define your FileSystem configurations in the following way:
+Define your SQL Warehouse configurations in the following way:

 1. In the top right, select `Admin Settings` and then `SQL warehouse settings`.